ErenYeager29/AD-CRTeamer/depth/AMSI.md

 # Verify logging is also disabled:
 Get-PSReadlineOption | Select HistorySavePath
 # The history file path is present but PowerShell module logging is off
-# Check: no Event 4104 in Event Viewer â†’ Windows Logs â†’ Security
+# Check: no Event 4104 in Event Viewer → Windows Logs → Security
 ```

 **How Invisi-Shell works under the hood:**